gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 We're almost done with defining the whole `request` path.
 The only thing that remains is to react to `request retries` we receive from the `peer` of `memSidePort`.

-Since we track the last `Packet` that we have tried to send, we can simply try sending that packet again.
-Let's consider the following for this function.
+Since we tracked the last `Packet` that we have tried to send, we can simply try sending that packet again.
+Let's consider the following for this function:

-1- We shouldn't receive a `request retry` if we're not blocked.
+1: We shouldn't receive a `request retry` if we're not blocked.
-2- For now, let's accept that there might be scenarios when a `request retry` will arrive but when we try to send `blockedPacket` will be rejected again.
+2: For now, let's accept that there might be scenarios when a `request retry` will arrive but when we try to send `blockedPacket`, it will be rejected again.
 So let's account for that when writing `MemSidePort::recvReqRetry`.
-3- If sending `blockedPacket` succeeds, we can now try to schedule `nextReqSendEvent` for `nextCycle` (we have to ask `owner` to do this).
+3: If sending `blockedPacket` succeeds, we can now try to schedule `nextReqSendEvent` for `nextCycle` (we have to ask `owner` to do this).

 ---
 <!-- _class: code-60-percent -->

 ## MemSidePort::recvReqRetry cont.

-Add the following code to `src/bootcamp/inspector-gadget/inspector_gadget.cc` to define `MemSidePort::recvReqRetry`
+Add the following code to `inspector_gadget.cc` to define `MemSidePort::recvReqRetry`

 ```cpp
 void